jtnicholl/godot3-vr-physics-template/README.md

 Grabbing objects can happen one of two ways, depending on the object being grabbed.
 For both, the first step is the hand node moves to the nearest grabbable point.
 For objects that extend `Pickup`, the pickup is then reparented to the hand.
 However, instead of just disabling collision on the picked up object, its collision bounds also get reparented to the hand.
 This effectively turns the object into an extension of the hand's collision bounds, keeping them together precisely while also preventing them from passing through walls.
 Other grabbable objects, such as doors and drawers, should extend `Moveable`.
 These objects are connected to the hand with a joint.

-## Todo
-This is already in a usable state but there is still some more to be done:
-- Picking up objects with two hands
-- Code cleanup
-- Add documentation comments to public methods
-- Allow adjusting the offset of the hands in-game, not just through the config file
-- Include default bindings for more than just the Vive controllers
-- Fix known issue: The door in the demo room swings too far and can pass through the wall

 ## Credits
 This project uses a stripped-down version of the OpenVR plugin by the GodotVR team, released under the MIT license.
 See [its license](addons/godot-openvr/LICENSE) for details.